-I will also cover bash since it is the default shell in most Linux installations, and thus its logging facilities are generally used. bash has a large number of variables you can configure at run time or during it's use that modify how it behave.
-Everything from the command prompt style to how many lines to keep in the log file.
+I will also cover bash since it is the default shell in most Linux installations, and thus it's logging facilities are generally used. bash has a large number of variables you can configure at or during run time that modify how it behaves, everything from the command prompt style to how many lines to keep in the log file.